elliotholden/lfcs-practice-exam/README.md

 * The purpose of this project is to provide a practice environment to use in studying for the Linux Foundations Certified Systems Adminstrator Exam

+# Prerequisites
+You need the following installed on your Mac, Windows or Linux computer:
+* Ansbile
+* VirtualBox

 * In VirtualBox a private "vboxnet" netowrk will be created and a "Host-only Adapter" will be configured as the 2nd network adapter on each virtual machine.
 Each server's ip address will be automatically convigured as follows:
   * home: 1.2.3.4
   * server1: 1.2.3.5